Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 It will appear like a stream of bubbles emanating from the mouth of the goldfish.

-2. Swim bladder disorder.
+2. Swim Bladder Disorder

 The swim bladder is an organ that regulates the movement of the goldfish.